Boulder08/chunknorris/README.md

 **--threads**: Defines the amount of threads each encoder may utilize.
 Keep it at least at 2 to allow threaded lookahead in aomenc and much better performance in svt-av1.
 - Example: --threads 4
-- Default: 6 for aomenc and rav1e, 4 for svt-av1
+- Default: 6 for aomenc, rav1e and x265, 4 for svt-av1

 **--q**: Defines a Q value the encoder will use.
 In aomenc, the script does a one-pass encode in Q mode, which is the closest to constant quality with a single pass.
 In svt-av1 and x265, CRF mode is used.
 - Example: --q 16